Why do employers offer health insurance?

 - You must pay at least 50% of your qualified employees’ health insurance premiums.

-- You must purchase your group health plan through the Small Business Health Options Program (SHOP) Marketplace or from an agent or broker who can enroll you in a SHOP health policy.
+- You must buy your small group health plan through the Small Business Health Options Program (SHOP) Marketplace and offer it to all your full-time employees.

 Other important details that ALEs need to know are:

-- If an employer had an average of 50 FTEs during the previous calendar year, they still qualify as an ALE for the current calendar year.
+- Suppose an employer had an average of 50 FTEs during the previous calendar year.
+In this case, they will qualify as an ALE for the current calendar year.

-An employer with fewer than 50 FTEs isn’t considered an ALE.
-Therefore, they aren’t required to provide health insurance to their employees, and they won’t be penalized.
-However, employers with fewer than 50 FTEs may choose to offer health insurance for other reasons.
+The ACA doesn’t consider an employer with fewer than 50 FTEs an ALE.
+These companies don’t have to provide health insurance to their employees or pay a penalty.
+But, employers with fewer than 50 FTEs can offer health insurance for other reasons.

 3. An employment contract requires health insurance coverage